 Many people seek out life insurance for elderly family members.
 Sometimes it makes sense to get life insurance on someone else, such as a brother or sister.
 However, you do not have an insurable interest on every relative—again, an insurable interest exists only with those who have financial involvement in your life.
 Your Great Aunt Edna, who hasn’t written you a check since your 17th birthday, isn’t eligible.
 Neither is your neighbor, your barber, or a stranger.

 Why do I have to prove insurable interest?

 Insurance is designed to protect something you already have or that you would have had; it’s not just for personal gain.
 You can’t take out life insurance policies against random people who you think may die, and then get a lump sum or recurring payment because you did so.
 In purchasing a life insurance policy, you have to be protecting assets or payments.

 How do I get life insurance on another person?

 As already mentioned, you need to have insurable interest, but you will also need consent.
 You must inform the person who you are getting a life insurance policy on, and that person must agree.
 In most cases, the insured person will have to undergo a life insurance medical exam as well, although no exam life insurance is available.
-It is almost impossible to get a life insurance policy for someone else without them knowing about it.
-Most companies will ask that the person being insured sign consent forms.

 Avoid Stranger Owned Life Insurance (STOLI)